Something Weird (film)

 Something Weird is a 1967 American exploitation film directed by Herschell Gordon Lewis.
 It stars, among others, Tony McCabe and Elizabeth Lee and features a paranormal plot involving LSD drug use, a psychic, a hideous witch who morphs into a young woman, a séance, a kung-fu chopping socialite, ghosts, psychopaths and federal agents.

+The film played on a double bill with another 1967 film by the same director, The Gruesome Twosome.

+The film distributor Something Weird Video, based in Seattle, gets its name from this film.
+They specialize in obscure and exploitation films, like Something Weird.

 Plot

 A man named Cronin Mitchell (Tony McCabe) survives a horrible electrical accident when a maintenance man falls from an electrical power line pole, and accidentally releases the power line he was attempting to attach.
 Mitchell attempts to help the man, but the electrical line thrusts into his face.
 An ambulance arrives, where the paramedics discover that the maintenance man is dead, but that Mitchell is still alive, but in horrible pain.
 They place him on a stretcher and take him away in the ambulance.

 In the next scene, Mitchell tosses and turns frantically in his hospital bed.
 Two doctors, named Dr. Roxin and Dr. White, examine him and it is discovered that Cronin Mitchell, due to this near-fatal electrical charge through his brain, has somehow given him Extra Sensory Perception.
 The two medical colleagues discuss Mitchell's horribly disfigured face and his apparent lack of will to live.
 Dr. Roxin convinces Dr. White, that ESP is real due to a series of ESP test cards.

-After the disfigured Mitchell sexually harasses a local nurse who tends to him, she rebuffs his advances because of his scared face.
+After the disfigured Mitchell sexually harasses a local nurse who tends to him, she rebuffs his advances because of his scarred face.
 After leaving the hospital, Mitchell retreats from the public and dons a black scarf and dark sunglasses to hide his appearance.
 Having lost his job and everything else, he begins giving private psychic readings out of his house for cheap prices.
 During a reading, a book titled 'Bible of the Witches' magically appears in his hands.
 Almost at once, an ugly hag of a woman enters and questions him about his psychic powers.
 Revealed to be a witch, the ugly hag makes Mitchell a proposition: in return for using her magic powers to restore his face to as it once was, Mitchell must agree to be her lover.
 Mitchell agrees and his face is instantly returned to its normal state, and the hag disappears.

 Mitchell leaves his house for the first time in months since his accident and begins to explore his renewed and enhanced life.
 In a dive bar, Mitchell encounters the beautiful Ellen Parker (Elizabeth Lee).
 But to his curiosity, Mitchell cannot read Ellen's mind.
 They retire to her apartment for some alone make-out time.
 Suddenly without warning, Ellen transforms into the ugly hag and reveals herself, and orders him to keep his end of their deal.
 Mitchell very reluctantly submits to his slave status with this ugly witch.